Dirkhart1/Password-Scrambler-App/README.md

 If not of the method above works, then you might have to check if you have python installed.

 # Future Improvements
-I plan to remake this program using a more updated and modern technology, as Tkinter is pretty dated, but the program as it is does the job exactly as needed.
+I plan to remake this program using a more updated and modern technology, as Tkinter is pretty dated, but the program as it is does the job what i intended it to do.

 - Improvement is planned on the way all the password infomation will be printed
 - Allow the user to choose a password set to delete